beginning of content

 Insomnia can include:

-Sometimes people can experience all 3 of these.
+Sometimes people experience all 3 of these.

-You might experience insomnia for a short time, for example if you’re worried or stressed.
-Sometimes insomnia can become long term (called chronic insomnia disorder).
-This is defined as having trouble falling asleep or staying asleep at least 3 nights per week, for at least 3 months, along with not functioning well during the day.
+This is defined as having trouble falling asleep or staying asleep at least 3 nights per week, for at least 3 months, that affects how you function during the day.

 What are the symptoms of insomnia?